kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/dual-stack/_index.en.md

 Please note that all services of type `LoadBalancer` in Hetzner need to have a [network zone / location](https://docs.hetzner.com/cloud/general/locations/) specified via an annotation, for example `load-balancer.hetzner.cloud/network-zone: "eu-central"` or `load-balancer.hetzner.cloud/location: "fsn1"`.
-Without one of these annotations, the load-balancer will be stuck in pending state.
+Without one of these annotations, the load-balancer will be stuck in the Pending state.

 Limitations:
-- Due to the [issue with node ExternalIP ordering](https://github.com/hetznercloud/hcloud-cloud-controller-manager/issues/305), we recommend using dual-stack clusters on Hetzner only with [Konnectivity]({{< relref "../cni-cluster-network/#konnectivity" >}}) enabled, otherwise errors can be seen when issuing `kubectl logs` / `kubectl exec` / `kubectl cp` commands on the cluster. ß
+- Due to the [issue with node ExternalIP ordering](https://github.com/hetznercloud/hcloud-cloud-controller-manager/issues/305), we recommend using dual-stack clusters on Hetzner only with [Konnectivity]({{< relref "../cni-cluster-network/#konnectivity" >}}) enabled, otherwise errors can be seen when issuing `kubectl logs` / `kubectl exec` / `kubectl cp` commands on the cluster.

 Related Issues:
 - https://github.com/hetznercloud/hcloud-cloud-controller-manager/issues/305